 In addition, as proposed by Bowen and colleagues (2009), feasibility studies are not only indicated when studies testing an intervention are scarce, but also when this intervention has not been put to the test in different socio-cultural samples.
-To our knowledge, this is the first attempt to test an intervention to reduce maladaptive perfectionism in Argentina, or in any other Spanish-speaking country.
+Even though perfectionism is related to distress generally (e.g., trait anxiety or depressive symptomatology), and student specific (e.g., test anxiety) across different cultures such as Argentina, further work needs to be done.To our knowledge, this is the first attempt to test an intervention to reduce maladaptive perfectionism in Argentina, or in any other Spanish-speaking country.
 Consequently, the present work has also focused on the areas of adaptation (e.g., changing a program or procedure appropriately to a new situation; Resnicow, Baranowski, Ahluwalia, & Braithwaire, 1999) and expansion (examining the potential success of a useful intervention with a different population; Bowen et al., 2009) of pilot interventions studies.
 Given that the planned intervention included several components of contemporary evidence-supported treatments for perfectionism, and considering this to be the first pilot study applying an English-spoken protocol in Spanish to a Latin American population, the third aim of this study was to explore the potential merits of the CB intervention in Argentine students.
-Although there is some evidence indicating that maladaptive perfectionism is related to negative outcomes such as trait-anxiety, test-anxiety and depressive symptomatology in Argentine students (Arana et al., 2010; Arana & Furlan, 2016), cross-cultural research is still needed (Mobley, Slaney, & Rice, 2005).
 Demonstrating the efficacy of a brief CB intervention in a sample of Argentine students could be a first step in the direction of filling this gap in perfectionism research.

 Method